Discover the history of Sheffield through our vast collections of archive documents, books, maps, photographs, sound and film recordings.

 Once you have registered you can enter the search room to consult the indexes, catalogues, books, original documents and microforms.
 Duty staff will help you familiarise yourself with the way the systems work.
 If at any time you need further advice and guidance please ask for help.
 All staff are identifiable via their name badges.

 We aim to make our facilities and collections as fully accessible as possible.
-The Local Studies Library has designated on street park pay for blue badge holders and wheelchair access.
+The Local Studies Library has designated on street parking bays for blue badge holders and wheelchair access.
 Height adjustable tables and seating is also available.

-Our City Archives building has full disabled access, with all service on the ground floor.
+Our City Archives building has full disabled access, with all services on the ground floor.